-Mountain lions do not carry prey up trees, in answer to the question.
+Mountain lions do not carry prey up trees, is answer to the question (but please see comment).
 After killing prey mountain lions may begin to eat immediately or they may prepare the carcass.
 For example pumas usually pluck birds before eating them.

 Pumas normally consume all edible parts of the carcass leaving the stomach contents, hooves and bones.
 When prey is abundant they may feed lightly leaving some of their prey.